Overview

 | Website | wexfordwildfowlreserve.ie |

-The reserve’s car park and entrance gates are locked at 5 pm each evening, so plan to leave before closing.
-While dogs are not permitted on the reserve (except guide dogs), the site is family‑friendly and offers ample space for picnics near the visitor centre.
+The car park and entrance gates lock at 5 pm each evening, so plan to leave before closing.
+The site is family‑friendly and offers ample space for picnics near the visitor centre.

 Getting There

-The reserve is a short 30‑minute drive from Wexford town centre and is easily reachable via the N25.
-GPS coordinates are 52.359 N, ‑6.416 W. Public transport options are limited, so a car is the most convenient way to visit.
+The reserve is a short 30‑minute drive from Wexford town centre via the N25.
+GPS coordinates are 52.359 N, ‑6.416 W. Public transport is limited; the nearest bus stop is in Wexford town, so a car is the most convenient way to visit.
+Follow signs for “North Slob” and look for the visitor‑centre signage on the right‑hand side of the road.

 Nearby Attractions